 Words mean what they mean in their given context—not just what their components suggest.
 Etymology can be helpful, but it doesn’t determine a word’s whole meaning in actual usage.
 If this were true, a "deadline" would be a literal "line of death," and "understand" would mean "to stand beneath something."

-You can’t Put a word together and call it sound exegesis.
+You can’t put a word together and call it sound exegesis.
 Just because a word is built from certain parts doesn’t mean its meaning is simply the sum of those parts.
 Context is king, and language is far more dynamic than a mechanical combination of syllables.

 This fallacy is particularly dangerous because it often leads to shallow or misleading interpretations of Scripture.
 Rather than relying on dissecting individual syllables, good biblical interpretation considers the cultural, literary, and historical context in which a word is used.
 A text’s meaning isn’t found in its etymological dissection but in how its original speakers and writers used it.

-Furthermore, Greek, like all languages, evolves.
+Furthermore, Greek, like all languages, changes.
 Just because a word originally meant something doesn’t mean it carried the same nuance centuries later.
 Consider how English words shift in meaning—nobody today assumes a "computer" is just "one who computes" as it was in the early 20th century.
 The same principle applies to biblical languages.

 This mistake can also lead to forced theological interpretations unsupported by the broader biblical narrative.
 Instead of relying on etymology alone, proper exegesis involves looking at usage patterns across Scripture, historical context, and authorial intent.
 After all, the goal of biblical study is understanding what the text actually says—not what a dictionary of prefixes and suffixes might suggest.